Cellebyte/helm/README.md

 ## Description

 This repository builds up a Setup for the [prometheus-operator](https://github.com/coreos/prometheus-operator) in an HA configuration for local K8s monitoring.
-It ensures that prometheus is running and configured as desired for Deduplication and Caching.
+It ensures that prometheus is running and configured as desired for Deduplication with the Thanos Query.

-The base configuration comes from the repository [kube-prometheus](https://github.com/coreos/kube-prometheus).
+The base configurations comes from the repository [kube-prometheus](https://github.com/coreos/kube-prometheus).
+Adding new dashboards for grafana and rules for prometheus is possible via files in the chart.

-## How to build this thing
+## How to build the jsonnet stuff
 Install jsonnet or go-jsonnet and the jsonnet bundler.